skellis46/slipbox/improvisation and the threshold of the self.md

 > The wide-open field [...] blurs the edges of thing-ness [...] the binary things like time or effort [...] that keep us as separate from everything else fall away [...]
 I sort of lose track of a more binary way of being in the world.
 (Katye Coe, 9 February 2024 am, 11:06–12:19)

+_Waking Up_ is a software application developed by neuroscientist, philosopher and podcaster Sam Harris (who himself is trained in and influenced by the Dzogchen tradition) and it contains a large number of meditations, conversations, lectures and practices exploring secular mindfulness.
+In a brief audio recording called _What is Mindfulness?_ Harris describes the illusion of self and nondual awareness in which the subject-object dichotomy collapses:

+> [...] that when you're truly paying attention to anything what is clear in those moments is that there's no one doing it.
+Everything is simply happening.
+Everything is arising on its own – thoughts, intentions, emotions – and vanishing.
+And this prior condition of consciousness in which all that is happening doesn't itself feel like I. It doesn't feel like a self.
+And so in that context one speaks and thinks less about mindfulness as a kind of behavior or practice or even state of mind and one tends to speak more about the nature of consciousness itself. [@harris-nodate-what]

 - does it feel different from flow?